The-All-Python-Project/SimplePythonBrowser/README.md

 **For Linux PCs more on docs folder**

-WARNING:Some antivirus may detect this as an virus this is because the code is not signed (More on SECURTY.md Exeception wikis for antiviruses also on SECURITY.md)
+WARNING:Some antivirus software may detect this as a virus because the code is not signed see SECURITY.md for more information.
+Antivirus wikis are also available on SECURITY.md.

 This is really beta.
 The installation is fairly easy, and the code is open source.
 This is simply for fun; I don't want to compete with other browsers.